-We use an open source tool called Sentry to track errors that happen in production.
-Their service records the errors, but they don't have access to any information apart the account ID, which lets me debug what's going on.
+We use an open-source tool called Sentry to track errors that happen in production.
+Their service records the errors, but they don't have access to any information apart from the account ID, which lets me debug what's going on.

 The site does not currently and will never show ads.
 It also does not, and don't intend to, sell data to a third party, with or without your consent.
 We are just against this.
 Fuck ads.

 We do not use any tracking third parties, like Google Analytics or Intercom, that track user behaviours or data, neither on the marketing site or the hosted version.
 We are deeply against their principles as they would use those data to profile you, which we are totally against.

 All the data you put on Monica belongs to you.
 We do not have any rights on it.
 Please don't put illegal stuff on it, otherwise we'd be in trouble.

 All the information about the contacts you put on Monica are private to you.
 We do not cross link information between accounts or use one information in an account to populate another account (unlike Facebook for instance).